Media and American adolescent sexuality

-The media and American adolescent sexuality relates to the effect the media has on the sexuality of American adolescents and the portrayal thereof.
+The relationship between media and American adolescent sexuality explores how media influences the sexual development of American teenagers and shapes its portrayal.

-According to Sexual Teens, Sexual Media: Investigating Media's Influence on Adolescent Sexuality, adolescence can be divided into three different stages; early (ages 8-13 years), middle (ages 13-16 for girls, 14-17 for boys) and late (16 and older for girls, 17 and older for boys).
+According to Sexual Teens, Sexual Media: Investigating Media's Influence on Adolescent Sexuality, teenagers can be divided into three different stages: early (ages 8–13 years), middle (ages 13–16 for girls, 14-17 for boys) and late (16 and older for girls, 17 and older for boys).

 Each stage focuses on different aspects of cognitive, physical, social and psychological development.
 Although not all teens develop through adolescence at the same rate, the stages usually follow a specific pattern.
 For teens in the early stages of adolescence, they are in the beginning stages of puberty.
 In this stage of adolescence, relationships begin to become important as well as their physical appearance.
 Middle adolescence is characterized by independence from their family and increased activity with their peers.
 This is the stage in which sexual activity may begin to occur.
 The last stage of adolescence the teenager begins to feel more secure in their bodies and their sexual behavior.
 With those aspects of adolescence in mind, media can play an important role in how teen shape their views about sexuality.

-Researchers remain divided on the role of sexuality in the media on adolescent sexual health.
 The American Academy of Pediatrics has argued that media representations of sexuality may influence teen sexual behavior.
 However, some scholars have argued that such claims have been premature.
 Despite increasing amounts of sexual media, US government statistic state that teens have delayed the onset of sexual intercourse in recent years.
 According to journalism professor and media critic Jane Brown, the media is piquing teen interest in sex at ages younger than before.
 Brown argues that research has "found a direct relationship between the amount of sexual content children see and their level of sexual activity or their intentions to have sex in the future."
 However, the direction (and mechanism) of causality remains unclear.

 Sexuality in the media

 Some scholars argue that media in the United States is the most sexually suggestive in the world.
-According to that view, the sexual messages contained in film, television, and music are becoming more explicit in dialog, lyrics, and behavior.
-In addition, the messages may contain unrealistic, inaccurate, and misleading information.
+For example, the sexual messaging contained in film, television, and music are becoming more explicit in dialog, lyrics, and behavior, which can in-turn impact viewers.
+In addition, the messages may contain inaccurate information that misleads viewers.
 Some scholars argue that still-developing teens may be particularly vulnerable to media effects.
 A 2001 report found that teens rank the media second only to school sex education programs as a leading source of information about sex, but a 2004 report found that "the media far outranked parents or schools as the source of information about birth control."